 Our economic system is broken.
 Exploitation of people and the planet for profit and power has resulted in an unprecedented concentration of wealth.
 Unlimited growth and corporate rule cannot continue if we are to transition toward an ecological civilization.
 We need economies designed for wellbeing and planetary flourishing.
 From issues like growth, ownership, environment, and more, we'll explore sharing economies, circular economies, and models for wellbeing.

 Everyone needs to eat.
 Yet shortsighted industrialized farming and soil depletion put the wellbeing of future generations at risk.
 An ecological civilization requires regenerative agriculture systems that prioritize biodiversity and soil health.
 From ancient and indigenous practices, to polycultures, perennials, animals, and more, we'll be exploring the most promising ways to feed the world for generations to come.

 An ecological civilization will be built on the cornerstone of strong local communities capable of participating in global communities of communities.
 Yet violence and tribalism flow from the scarcity mindsets that separate "us" from "them."
-Rethinking community, belonging, and identity for peace, harmony, and the common good is fundamental to achieving an ecological civilization.
+Rethinking community and culture, belonging and identity, for peace, harmony, and the common good is fundamental to achieving an ecological civilization.

 In many ways, the realization of an ecological civilization depends on the leadership of our youth (Millennials and Gen Z).
 The very lives that will be most effected by social-environmental failure are also the voices most sensitive to need for systems change.
 The last day of our forum will explore how the topics covered in previous days are all interconnected and how the emerging ecological generation can lead a paradigm shift for the long-term wellbeing of people and the planet.

 FORMAT & GOALS